popphp/docs/getting_started/applications.rst

 * ``$app->events()`` - Access the event manager
 * ``$app->modules()`` - Access the module manager

-Also, direct properties are exposed via magic methods as well:
+Also, magic methods expose them as direct properties as well:

 * ``$app->autoloader`` - Access the autoloader
 * ``$app->config`` - Access the configuration object